Golden Gate Park in San Francisco City and County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical year for this entry is 1814.

 Location.
 37° 46.121′ N, 122° 28.001′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Golden Gate Park.
-Marker can be reached from Music Concourse Drive south of Bowl Drive, on the right when traveling north.
+It can be reached from Music Concourse Drive south of Bowl Drive, on the right when traveling north.
 The plaque is mounted in the Shakespeare Garden, just south of the Academy of Sciences.
 Touch for map.
 Marker is in this post office area: San Francisco CA 94118, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Golden Gate Park: A Brief History (about 500 feet away, measured in a direct line); Migration of the Monastery Stones (about 600 feet away); The Music Concourse (about 700 feet away); The California Midwinter International Exposition (about 700 feet away); The de Young Museum in Golden Gate Park (approx. 0.2 miles away); Japanese Tea Garden (approx. 0.2 miles away); a different marker also named California Midwinter International Exposition (approx. 0.2 miles away); Japanese Tea Garden Gates (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Golden Gate Park: A Brief History (about 500 feet away, measured in a direct line); Migration of the Monastery Stones (about 600 feet away); The Music Concourse (about 700 feet away); The California Midwinter International Exposition (about 700 feet away); The de Young Museum in Golden Gate Park (approx. 0.2 miles away); Japanese Tea Garden (approx. 0.2 miles away); a different marker also named California Midwinter International Exposition (approx. 0.2 miles away); Japanese Tea Garden Gates (approx. 0.2 miles away).
 Touch for a list and map of all markers in San Francisco.

 Regarding Shakespeare Bust.
 There are six plaques on either side of the bust that contain quotes from a variety of Shakespeare's work.